Developer Guide

 - Prefix

-is matched using an instance ofGetCommandParser
+/apptonis matched using an instance ofGetCommandParser - A new

-instance is created and parses the user input (specifically the date inputted) - A
+GetAppointmentByDateCommandParserinstance is created and parses the user input (specifically the date inputted) - A

-instance containing the date of the appointment is created and returned - The
+GetAppointmentByDateCommandinstance containing the date of the appointment is created and returned - The

-- The model is updated such that the filtered list only displays patients who have both an upcoming or past appointment on the query date
+GetAppointmentByDateCommandis executed, accessing the list ofPastAppointments for every patient to be returned in aCommandResult - The model is updated such that the filtered list only displays patients who have both an upcoming or past appointment on the query date

-, we have standardized the input query to be in the format of dd-MM-yyyy
+To ease the parsing of date inputs using LocalDate, we have standardized the input query to be in the format of dd-MM-yyyy.

 Past appointments of a patient (/appt)